-Dr. Petersen is a neuroendocrinologist at the University of Massachusetts, Amherst (UMA) whose work has been continuously funded by NIH for 24 years.
+Dr. Petersen is a neuroendocrinologist at the University of Massachusetts, Amherst (UMA) whose work has been continuously funded by the National Institutes of Health (NIH) for 24 years.
 She is a national science advisor through her appointment on the Environmental Protection Agency’s Board for the Reassessment of Dioxin.

 • Build a supportive community;